m-weigand/linux/Readme.md

 ** If you are looking for a PineNote kernel, use the branch_pinenote_6-6-22 branch (https://github.com/m-weigand/linux/tree/branch_pinenote_6-6-22)**

+## Branch structure

+I try to structure my branches into merged, ready-to-test kernels, and branches that contain feature-specific patches based upon an upstream or stable tree.

+Branches for use on the pinenote usual start with **branch_pinenote**

+Branches with feature patches start with **branch_rebase**

 ## Branches

 * **branch_pinenote_6-6-22** A v6.6.22 kernel with various patches for the